Measurement of branching fractions of $\Lambda_c^+\to{}pK_S^0K_S^0$ and $\Lambda_c^+\to{}pK_S^0\eta$ at Belle: Branching fraction

 For the three-body decay modes, the Dalitz plots for candidates in the $M(\Lcp)$ signal region and sideband region are shown in Figs.~\ref{fig:effDP_Dlz}(a,\,b) for $\LcTopKsKs$ and Figs.~\ref{fig:effDP_Dlz}(d,\,e) for $\LcTopKsEta$.
 For $\LcTopKsKs$, Bose symmetry requires invariance under the exchange of the two $\KS$'s, hence the Dalitz plot for two $p\KS$ masses is symmetric.
 We plot $M^2(p\KS)_{\rm max}$ versus $M^2(p\KS)_{\rm min}$ in half of the Dalitz plot, as shown in Figs.~\ref{fig:effDP_Dlz}(a--c), and use it to measure the branching fraction.

 For each mode, a large MC sample of signal events, generated uniformly across the decay phase space, is used to determine the reconstruction efficiency.
 For $\LcTopKsKs$ and $\LcTopKsEta$, the efficiencies are calculated in bins across the phase space, based on truth-matched signal yield in the $M(\Lcp)$ signal region.
 The results are shown in Fig.~\ref{fig:effDP_Dlz}(c) for $\LcTopKsKs$ and Fig.~\ref{fig:effDP_Dlz}(f) for $\LcTopKsEta$.
-For the reference mode $\LcTopKs$, the efficiency is $\eff_{0}\!=\!(33.85\pm 0.05)\%$ in the $M(\Lcp)$ fit region.

-For $\LcTopKsKs$ and $\LcTopKsEta$, we correct for efficiency bin-by-bin across the phase space.
+In order to calculate the efficiency-corrected yield, properly taking into account the variations in efficiency and uncertainties in signal yield over the Dalitz plot, we make a bin-by-bin correction.
 The Dalitz plots are divided uniformly into 7$\times$7 bins for $\LcTopKsKs$ and 5$\times$5 bins for $\LcTopKsEta$, as shown in Figs.~\ref{fig:effDP_Dlz}(c,\,f) respectively.
 The efficiency-corrected yields are

 where $N_i^{\rm{tot}}$ is the raw yield in the $i^{\rm th}$ bin of the Dalitz plot in $M(\Lcp)$ signal region, $N_{\rm bkg}^{\rm SR}$ is the fitted background yield as listed in Table~\ref{tab:MFit_unblind}, $f_i^{\rm{bkg}}$ is the fraction of background in the $i^{\rm th}$-bin, with $\sum_i{}f_i\!=\!1$.
 These fractions are obtained from the Dalitz plot distribution of events in the $M(\Lcp)$ sideband region, shown in Fig.~\ref{fig:effDP_Dlz}(b) for $\LcTopKsKs$ and Fig.~\ref{fig:effDP_Dlz}(e) for $\LcTopKsEta$.
 Using the generic MC sample, we find that the Dalitz plot in the chosen $M(\Lcp)$ sideband region is consistent with the generic background in the $M(\Lcp)$ signal region.
 The uncertainties on each variable in Eq.~(\ref{eqn:correctedYeilds}) have been considered and are propagated into the efficiency-corrected yields, $N_{\rm corr}$.
 We obtain